Beau Clark Shares Stunning Photo of Stassi Schroeder Just After She Gave Birth To Baby Hartford

 "The last pic with Stassi is really stunning," another wrote.
 "Raw emotion.
 It's an incredible experience, giving birth."

-‘The picture of her and Stassi is beautiful,” another fan wrote.
-“Congrats to the both of you.”
+'The picture of her and Stassi is beautiful," another user wrote.
+"Congrats to the both of you."

 Another follower wanted to know how it is possible for one to look "so flawless" right after labor.

-While Stassi displayed the raw, natural beauty of a new mother, she did previously admit that she wanted a healthy glow in the delivery room.
-About a week before delivered her baby, Stassi shared a snap of a sloppy self-tanning job she did at home, during which she missed half of her hand with the tanner.
+While Stassi displayed the natural beauty of a new mother, she did previously admit that she wanted a healthy glow in the delivery room.
+About a week before she delivered her baby, Stassi shared a snap of a sloppy self-tanning job she did at home, during which she missed half of her hand with the tanner.

 "Attempted to self-tan yesterday in case I go into labor.
 Turned out great!" she joked on her Instagram story.
 "Realizing I'm gonna leave a self-tanner trail in the hospital bed.
 And that these splotchy hands are gonna be in all my photos."